-Abstract: The theory presented in this paper puts forward the argument that Stonehenge marks an ancient local meridian and functioned as a form of proto-sundial or “earth-clock”.
-The paper will discuss the monument’s design focussing on the function of the Outer-Circle and the Great Horseshoe.
+Abstract: Stonehenge marks an ancient local meridian and in its complete state would have functioned as a form of proto-sundial or “earth-clock”.
 Originally the Outer-Circle consisted of 30 upright pillars with the same number of connecting lintels, as suggested by the discovery of parch-marks in 2013.
 It is proposed that the 30 sections of the Outer-Circle represented the total duration of the day utilising a 30hr time-system.
 With north and south aligning to the centre of gaps 27+12 (lintels 127+112) and east and west aligning to the centre of pillars 4 and 19, the structure is precisely aligned to the cardinal directions.
 The Great Horseshoe is positioned so that its trilithons cast shadow and direct light against or toward pillars and gaps in a process that we could recognise as similar to the hand of a clock pointing to a digit on a clock-face.

 The Stonehenge Earth Clock: The theory proposes that the cardinal directions align precisely with the intended placement of the structure, the function of which is a filtering and channelling process.
 Sunlight is intentionally filtered by the structure to frame a column of light or shadow against a specific lintel or pillar, which can then be read as data.
 The distance of a lintel/pillar from the central axes of the monument is equivalent to the apparent distance of the sun from the North-South and East-West meridians.
 The arrangement of light and shadow within the structure, at any given point during daylight hours and over the course of the year, can be read as data regarding the position of the sun and the structure can be used to give numeric values to this positioning.
 Azimuth readings commonly convey data relating to durations of time.
 A 30hr time-system functioning according to its division across the 360˚ azimuth would be arranged as follows: